Sandrex233/JavaScriptInternShipTask/README.md

 # JavaScriptInternShipTask

+## UI Deployment

+The UI is deployed and can be accessed here: https://async-race-react-ts.netlify.app/.

-## Current Score: 320
+## Current Score: 345

 ## Checklist

 ## 🚀 UI Deployment

-- [ ] **Deployment Platform:** Successfully deploy the UI on one of the following platforms: GitHub Pages, Netlify, Vercel, Cloudflare Pages, or a similar service.
+- [x] **Deployment Platform:** Successfully deploy the UI on one of the following platforms: GitHub Pages, Netlify, Vercel, Cloudflare Pages, or a similar service.

 ## ✅ Requirements to Commits and Repository